AdamBCo/ABCGooglePlacesAutocomplete/README.md

 GooglePlacesAutocomplete
 ========================
-GooglePlacesAutocomplete is an easy to use location autocomplete feature that utilizes the Google Places API to suggest locations to the user.
+GooglePlacesAutocomplete is an easy to use location autocomplete feature that utilizes the Google Places API to suggest locations that the user may be tying to search for.

 ![drag](./images/sample1.png)
 ![drag](./images/sample2.png)